|

 Locations: Watson's Home; Hammersmith &

-Fulham; Stamford Bridge Stadium; 221B, Baker Street;
+Fulham; Stamford Bridge Stadium; 221B, Baker

-Police Station; Fulham; Craven Cottage Stadium
+Street; Police Station; Fulham; Craven Cottage

-Story: Watson receives a ticket to a
+Story: Watson receives a ticket to

-scuffle during the match are later found in the
+in a scuffle during the match are later found in the

 changing rooms, one unconscious, and the other dead.

-Watson fetches Holmes to the stadium, where they learn
+Watson fetches Holmes to the stadium, where they

-set Holmes on the trail of the killer.
+stadium set Holmes on the trail of the killer.

 |